 Immediately navigate to “Tools > Manage plug-ins…” and enter “esptool” into the search bar.
 Then click on the “Find packages from PyPI” button.
 An entry for esptool should appear in the space below.
 Click on the “Install” button to install it.
 After it is finished installing the plug-ins window can be closed.
 Then close and reopen Thonny.

 Next navigate to “Run > Select Interpreter”.
 Under the “Which interpreter or device should Thonny use for running your code?” label, select “MicroPython (ESP8266)”.

 Select your NodeMCU’s port under “Port”.
 If you do not know how to find your device’s port, learn here

 After setting the interpreter and the port, click on the button that says “Open the dialog for installing or upgrading

-After the firmware is finished installing, you may close all of the open dialogs.
+After the firmware has finished installing, you may close all of the open dialogs.

 At the bottom of the Thonny window in the tab labeled “Shell” you should see text that resembles the image below.

-To test that the firmware is installed correctly, enter the following into the repl:
+To test that the firmware is installed correctly, enter the following lines of code into the repl: